 The Western Mountaineering Antelope MF, the Rab Neutrino 800, and our Top Pick for Comfort, the Nemo Sonic, are similarly rated and weighted bags, but the Rab Neutrino 800 and the Antelope feel warmer than the Nemo Sonic because they both have more down and narrower fits.
-The Western Mountaineering Versalite, conservatively rated to 10 degrees, is the lightest bag in our review, but is still warmer than the heavier Nemo Sonic and the Sea to Summit Talus II, due to its high loft and a narrower cut.
+The Western Mountaineering Versalite, conservatively rated to 10 degrees, is the lightest bag in our review but is still warmer than the heavier Nemo Sonic and the REI Co-op Magma 10, due to its high loft and a narrower cut.

-Less expensive bags like our Best Buy Award Winning Rab Ascent 900, Sea To Summit Talus III or the Kelty Cosmic Down 0 can feel as warm as some of the higher end bags.
-The Rab Ascent 900 employs 31.7oz of 650 fill power duck down to a achieve a warmth rating similar to the much lighter and more expensive Western Mountaineering Versalite.
+Less expensive bags like the Best Buy Award Winning Thermarest Questar, Rab Ascent 900, the Kelty Cosmic Down 0 can feel as warm as some of the higher end bags.
+The Thermarest Questar employs 29 oz of 650 fill power down to a achieve a warmth rating similar to the much lighter and more expensive Western Mountaineering Versalite.
 The good news is that you can sleep out in the lower temps at a lower price.
 The Kelty Cosmic Down 0 is as warm and lofty as the Rab Ascent 900, but you'll pay with your legs, back, and the space in your pack.

 A sleeping bag's total weight is a function of its fill material and the weight of its shell fabrics.
 A bag with higher quality down (800 or more) can achieve a lower temperature rating at a lower weight.
 High-tech shell fabrics allow for weather resistance and durability, even in light, 12 denier shells.
 Light is right if you're going the distance!
 But it's usually very expensive.